zarr-developers/gsoc/2022/ideas-list.md

 Write tests that show which codecs from each implementation are supported by other implementations and display a matrix of the results.

+> Expected Outcome 🔖

+- This project will give the contributor insight into low-level details for several file formats and compression techniques as well as the importance of standardisation for keeping readable.
+- The registry build by contributor will serve as a critical bridge between several communities for different programming language like Python, C, Java as well as multiple file formats like Zarr, NetCDF, HDF5 etc.

 > Prerequisites 👍🏻

 Familiarity with Python, HTML & static website generators like Jekyll.